Merzasphor/MWSE/docs/source/lua/api/tes3/removeSound.rst

 tes3.removeSound
 ====================================================================================================

-Removes a sound that is active.
+Stops a sound playing.
+Without a reference, it will match unattached sounds.
+With a reference, it will only match a sound playing on that specific reference.

 Parameters
 ----------------------------------------------------------------------------------------------------